 The court scheduled a second hearing for July 23, 2020 so that a Facebook employee could testify on some of the technical aspects of the settlement.
 On the night before the hearing, the parties filed a notice of an amended settlement.
 In addition to addressing the court’s concerns on the non-monetary elements of the agreement, the parties stated that the settlement fund would be increased by $100 million to a total of $650 million.
 The settlement fund was also augmented by the plaintiffs’ counsel agreement to reduce their attorney fees from 25% to 20% of the $550 million settlement fund and 0% of the additional $100 million.
 As a result, the parties anticipate that each class member would receive between $200 and $400.

-The court’s reaction to the amended settlement agreement was positive.
-The court noted that most of its initial concerns were addressed by the changes, including the monetary component of the agreement.
+The parties’ efforts were enough, leading the court to preliminarily approve the settlement on August 19, 2020.
+At the July 23 hearing, the court noted that most of its initial concerns were addressed by the changes, including the monetary component of the agreement.
 The court spent most of the hearing asking questions about another outstanding concern: the claims rate or the number of people who ask for money from the settlement.
 Most class settlements have a claims rate of less than 5% of the total class.
 The court specifically stated that he wanted the parties to get to a “record-breaking” claims rate, through “splashy,” attention-grabbing notices.

 The Facebook settlement will likely lead to increased scrutiny of data privacy settlements.